-The traditional attire that people from around the world wore, and still wear today, are not merely functional, i.e. to stay warm, but are works of art.
+The traditional attire that people from around the world wore, and many still wear today, were not merely functional, such as to stay warm, but were works of art.

 What you will notice with a lot of these clothes is that they’re mostly quite colorful.
 A lot of time and effort is expended to make these beautiful garments, which is evident in the intricacy of detail that we are able to appreciate with but a casual glance.

 clothing is an important part of a culture’s identity, and thus people from various cultures still make a point of donning their unique garb at important cultural festivals, weddings, and other events.
 It’s a vital aspect in keeping their culture alive.

 Given the plethora of cultures around the world, not to mention all the many ethnic groups in a given region—such as China’s more than 56 ethnic groups—we aren’t able to showcase them all, but we have selected 27 different types of traditional clothing that we’d love to share with you.
 So, do enjoy!

 Local school girls in traditional clothes of the Kalocsa area react as boys throw water in Kalocsa, some 100 km south of Budapest on April 17, 2014, during a rehearsal of the traditional Easter celebrations by the members of the local folk dance group.
 Locals from south Hungary celebrate Easter with the traditional “watering of the girls,” a fertility ritual rooted in Hungary’s tribal pre-Christian past, going as far back as the second century. (©Getty Images | Attila Kisbenedek/AFP)